 From our ongoing commitment to the End Polio Project to the annual Super Build Project, we are doing our part to help improve both the communities and the lives of people we’ll likely never meet…something we believe is at the heart of every true Rotarian.

-This year, we are pleased to provide our support of the following International Service Projects...
+We are pleased that we have provided our support of the following International Service Projects…

 With the help of the Wheelchair Foundation and other Rotary Clubs within Rotary District 5300, we have been able to deliver more than 800,000 wheelchairs worldwide.